The purpose of this post is to (wait for it…) compare the Garmin

-- Garmin Edge 830 – if you want the same feature set but in a newer, smaller (and lighter) device with a smaller screen (still touchscreen though).
+- Or the Garmin Edge 830 if you want the same feature set but in a newer, smaller (and lighter) device with a smaller screen (still touchscreen though).
 And it’s cheaper.

-Note: links like the ones above are affiliate links – if you click and buy something, I may get a small commission (my affiliate links policy).
+Note: links like the ones above are affiliate links – if you click and buy something, I get a small commission at no extra cost to you (my affiliate links policy).

 So What Are They?